mritunjaysharma394/sedpy/README.md

 This should successfully install the `sedpy` cli package.

-There's a script for Step 3.
-To use it:

-Change the access rights of `install.sh`(Required only once):

-    sudo chmod a+x install.sh

-and Enter:
+As an alternative for Step 3, you can also use:

     ./install.sh

+If `./install.sh` fails to work, try running it after changing it's access:

+    $ sudo chmod a+x install.sh

-## How to use
+## How to use?

 The project comes with a `test.txt` file.
 We can play with it to learn about it's very basic usage: